Aortic Surgery

 Marfan Syndrome

-Marfan syndrome is a chronic genetic condition that affects connective tissues and and can cause serious heart complications.
+Marfan syndrome is a chronic genetic condition that affects connective tissues and can cause serious heart complications.

 Median Arcuate Ligament Syndrome (MALS)